 After the course, the student should be able to:

-- Discuss, clearly explain, and reflect upon central machine learning concepts and algorithms.
+- Characterize, relate, and analyze central machine learning concepts and algorithms.

-- Combine and modify machine learning methods to analyse practical dataset and covey the results.
+- Combine and modify machine learning methods to analyze practical datasets and reflect on the results.

 The first 10 weeks will consist of lectures and exercise sessions.
 The last 4 weeks will consist of project work where students will implement machine learning methods from a recent research article.